RichardRed0x/politeia-digest/issue-062.md

 **[utxostudios](https://proposals.decred.org/record/9e265ad)**

-Published Jun 20 by utxostudio | last edited  |  comments
+Published Jun 20 by utxostudio | 18 comments

 This proposal seeks funding of $23,650 to produce twelve 90-second videos in twelve different languages.
 The proposal includes two links to [example](https://vimeo.com/836729063) [videos](https://vimeo.com/836769185) on Vimeo (password: dcr), these feature actors in ski-masks talking about Decred.
 The proposal does not include dissemination of this material, it would be produced and then made available to the Decred community to share or re-use.
 The budget would cover 4 shoot days, 5 editing days, 12 actors (for the different languages) and 11 translations - with the final 12 languages dependant on actor availability but definitely covering Mandarin, Hindi, Egyptian Arabic, Spanish, and Brazilian Portuguese.
 The script for the videos would be shared with the Decred community before recording, and where possible translators would be recruited from within the Decred community.